Chickpea Thai red curry with black rice

 Method:

-Whilst the rice is cooking blanch the washed and chopped kale in boiling water- simply leave the kale to sit in the boiling hot water in a bowl for about 8 minutes, add the washed/roughly chopped samphire and leave for another 2-3 minutes before draining.
-Once the rice is cooked, rinse well before adding it to the kale and samphire, add the ghee or olive and mix well.
-The samphire should add a good amount of saltiness so please be careful and try first before seasoning.
+5. Whilst the rice is cooking, blanch the washed and roughly chopped kale in boiling water.
+Simply leave the kale to sit in the boiling hot water in a bowl for about 8 minutes.
+If using, add the washed samphire to the water and leave for another 2-3 minutes before draining.
+If not using samphire, add a good pinch of salt to the kale water.

 Bon Appetite!